JPT-Gross/silverblue/README.md

 # Silver Blue
-This is a page that displays whether it is a Silver Day or a Blue Day at J.P.
+This is an html/js page that displays whether it is a Silver(A) Day or a Blue(B) Day at J.P.
 Taravella High School.
-It can be displayed on monitors in the hallways and classrooms.
+It can be displayed on monitors in the hallways and classrooms, or hosted on the web.

-The comments in the code will help you tailor it to your specific school.
+The comments in the code can help you tailor it to your specific school.